srhjhnsn/srhjhnsn.github.io/_portfolio/w_glaciers.md

 ## **Paper**
 This is my research paper that goes into detail about everything that went into this study, including the previous research I used as a baseline.
+I hope you find my study to be interesting and eye opening to the real effects of global warming.
   <iframe
       src="/files/481_finalpaper_johnson.pdf"
       width="100%"